Getting Real With Shadra Bruce

 At the time, we also had three other kids at home, so managing (juggling) everyone’s demands was difficult.

-But limiting our kids to one activity was the right decision (the kids are also allowed to be in choir).
+But limiting our kids to one sport was the right decision (the kids are also allowed to be in choir).

 We’ve continued the practice with the younger kids.
 Parker has guitar lessons (once a week, easy to manage).
 Anika has dance lessons (three times a week plus an entire weekend consumed in June for performances – what is it with our girls?!)

 Regardless of the demands your kids place on you, here are some tips to stay organized during the school-year chaos: